Metnew/atarax/README.md

 > “Ant design” looks great.

 #### Webpack
 As of 2017, your project must be universal.
-It's very important.
-Both server and client must be hot-reloaded.
+It’s very important.
+Both server and client must have hot-reloading.

 > [Step-by-step guide how to achieve universality.](https://github.com/Metnew/tiny-universal-skeleton) Also, it’s an alternative to most solutions.
 One port and FS instead of 2 ports and different FSs.

 - Compile both server and client with Webpack
-- Create shared config for both server and client (e.g. file with used by both client and server configs loaders, plugins, entries)
+- Extract shared config for both server and client (e.g. loaders, plugins for both server and client)
 - Extract your production and development configs in a separate module and save it for the next project.

-> Frameworks(Next.js) and starters (razzle) supports custom Webpack configs (the end of old-fashion starters era is soon).
+> Frameworks(Next.js) and starters (razzle) supports custom Webpack configs (the end of old-fashioned starters era is soon).
 Keep in mind, some project supports custom Webpack config only partly.
 That’s the only reason why starters are still used.

 Some plugins you could have missed:
   - `circular-dependency-plugin`  —  detects circular dependencies